chandchen/Billboard/README.md

-# Openshift Project: Superman
+# Deployment of Openshift Project: Billboard

-Build a complete blog application, ready for production use.
+#### Todo list:

+- Easy way to create a home page for website used (including some personal information)

+- Able to add posts(both display articles and images) in the backend